Students will be expected to:

 3.3.3 Gender

-- The role of chromosomes and hormones (testosterone, oestrogen and oxytocin) in sex and gender.
-Atypical sex chromosome patterns: Klinefelter’s syndrome and Turner’s syndrome.
+- The role of chromosomes and hormones (testosterone, oestrogen and oxytocin) in biological sex.
+Diversity in sex development, including androgen insensitivity syndrome, Klinefelter’s syndrome and Turner syndrome.

-- Cognitive explanations of gender development, Kohlberg’s theory, gender identity, gender stability and gender constancy; gender schema theory.
+- Cognitive explanations of gender development, Kohlberg’s theory, gender identity, gender stability and gender constancy; Martin and Halverson's gender schema theory.

 - Social learning theory as applied to gender development.
 The influence of culture and media on gender roles.